 “That kitchen was a real testament to how much you could do with almost nothing,” says owner Jacob Knauth, who opened Lucky Egg in 2015. “[But] we wanted something that allowed us a better chance at being a real shop by ourselves.”

-Hence the move earlier this month a block over to Brunswick Street Mall.
+Hence the move a block over to Brunswick Street Mall.
 The new 60-seat space is a welcome change both for Knauth and his punters.
 Formerly the Havana Bar & Kitchen, only a few flashes of marble have been salvaged from the previous space.
 With the help of builders Peter Bernoth and Talty Sargent, and interior design by Kim Burns of Jumble & Stack, the space is reminiscent of a classic diner with white tiles trimmed by lightly shaded wood.